apache/druid/docs/content/operations/basic-cluster-tuning.md

 `druid.server.maxSize` controls the total size of segment data that can be assigned by the Coordinator to a Historical.

+`druid.segmentCache.locations` specifies locations where segment data can be stored on the Historical.
+The sum of available disk space across these locations should equal `druid.server.maxSize`.

 Segments are memory-mapped by Historical processes using any available free system memory (i.e., memory not used by the Historical JVM and heap/direct memory buffers or other processes on the system).
 Segments that are not currently in memory will be paged from disk when queried.

 Therefore, `druid.server.maxSize` should be set such that a Historical is not allocated an excessive amount of segment data.
 As the value of (`free system memory` / `druid.server.maxSize`) increases, a greater proportion of segments can be kept in memory, allowing for better query performance.